BuvinduS/YOLO-speed-estimation/README.md

 Ultralytics automatically downloads the required pretrained weights (e.g., `yolov8m.pt`) on first run to a specified directory given it exists.

-In the current folder structure the weights will be downloaded to ```YOLO-weights``` and be stored there.
+This repository includes a `YOLO-weights/` folder to ensure weights are downloaded and stored in a predictable location.

 Model m (`yolov8m.pt`) is recommended for a decent balance between detection accuracy and performance.

 ## Running the Project

-Once all dependencies are installed cd to the root and run:
+Once all dependencies are installed, navigate to the project root and run:
 ```bash
 python YOLO_main.py
 ```

+> The first run may take longer as model weights are downloaded automatically.

 ## ⚠️ Hardware & CUDA Notes
 **CUDA** is **strongly** recommended for usable performance.